 * Who is my potential target market?
 This is a continuation of the question above because you need to know who to advertise to and how to successfully draw your target market to your items.
 It would be a waste of time trying to sell baby clothes, for example, to those who do not have children.

 * What will I charge for my creations?
 Pricing is an important strategy.
 All too often, people undercharge for their creations forgetting to take into consideration the time and materials that go into a product.
 Make sure you account for both the cost of the materials as well as the time and effort you put forth to create your goods.
-Also be sure not to overcharge.
-You may find that your items do not sell because they are over priced.
+Also, be sure not to overcharge.
+You may find that your items do not sell because they are overpriced.

 * Where will I sell my items?
 Online websites are plentiful when it comes to selling handmade goods.
-There are websites such as Etsy and Artfire who only allow the sales of handmade goods, along with supplies.
-EBay is also another popular venue to sell handmade goods.
+There are websites such as Etsy and Artfire who only allow the sales of handmade goods, along with supplies. eBay is also another popular venue to sell handmade goods.
 Be aware though, that you will be competing with the other goods that are not handmade and may be cheaper.
 A good description of the item and its benefits is always a good idea.

 If you choose to sell locally, try finding a store that will sell your items on consignment or sign up to exhibit at a local craft show.
 Both will be good for exposure.
 If you choose to go the consignment route, be sure to get all terms in writing.
-Otherwise you run the risk of having your items kept and not paid for.
+Otherwise, you run the risk of having your items kept and not paid for.

 It is very possible in today’s day and age to make some spending money selling your crafts.
 Be sure to do your research and follow through your plan by keeping the above questions in mind.
 Once you have your plan in mind, go ahead and take the plunge.
-But remember, like anything else, you will get in return what you put forth so make it worth your while.
+But remember, like anything else, you will get in return what you put forth to make it worth your while.